 The OxWell School Survey on Mental Health and Wellbeing - Information for Parents

-Please find detailed study information below, intended for parents of the young people who took part in our OxWell online pupil survey (in June-July 2020).
-Schools were requested to send out parent information one week before they invited pupils to take part in the survey, and we have since added more details on how we store and use the data.
-The next survey is planned for March-May 2021, when participating schools will be asked to contact parents again.
+Please find detailed study information below.
+This is intended for parents of children and adolescents who take part in our OxWell school survey, and for students over 16 years of age whose parents do not need to be given the opportunity to 'opt-out'.
+Schools are requested to send out parent information one week before they invite pupils to take part in the survey, to provide details on the survey and how we use the data.
+Additional information can be found in our frequently asked questions.

 INFORMATION SHEET FOR PARENTS / GUARDIANS

 In partnership with researchers at the University of Oxford, your child’s school has agreed to take part in a study investigating school pupils’ health and wellbeing by asking pupils to log in to an online survey.
 We very much hope you would like your child to take part in this study, but before you decide, it is important that you understand why the study is being done and what it will involve.